techwork2026/azure-iam-hands-on-lab/labs/03-MFA/day-03-mfa.md

 ## Day 3 — MFA and Conditional Access

 ### Objective

-Today I explored multi-factor authentication (MFA) settings in Microsoft Entra ID and checked Conditional Access availability in the lab environment.
+Analyze and validate Multi-Factor Authentication (MFA) configurations in Microsoft Entra ID and assess Conditional Access availability within a lab environment.

+This lab focuses on understanding how MFA strengthens authentication security and how licensing impacts advanced access control features.

 ### What I did
 - Opened Microsoft Entra admin center